-We are entering a post-American world, accelerated by President Donald Trump.
+We are entering a post-American world, accelerated by President Donald Trump’s disinterest in multilateralism.
 The post-Cold War era of American hyperpower is giving way to increased interstate competition and the formation of regional blocs.

 Trump Agrees to Meet Kim, Trans Pacific Partnership Continues Without Him